-Ernest was born on 19 June 1932, in the rural parish of Robins Hall, Manchester, Jamaica.
-He had two uncles who played guitar and ukulele.
-During his formative years he would pick up their instruments and try to imitate their playing.
-As an aside, Ernest maintained the family tradition when he inspired his nephew, Gary Crosby into a musical career.
-It was Gary who formed the celebrated Jazz Jamaica combo that over the years has featured a veritable who's who of Reggae and Jazz musicians, including Ernest in the line-up.
-In addition to being influenced by his uncles, Ernest admired the works of Charlie Christian and Django Reinhardt as well as Cecil Hawkins, an unrecorded local guitarist.
-When he was a teenager he joined his first group, the Val Bennett band.
-He later joined forces with artists such as Eric Deans, George Moxy, Joe Harriot and Count Boyzie.
+Ernest was born on 19th June 1932 in the rural parish of Robins Hall, Manchester, Jamaica.
+Two of his uncles were keen guitar and ukulele players and during his childhood he would often take their instruments and try to imitate their playing .
+Throughout this time and beyond,he greatly admired the works of Charlie Christian and Django Reinhardt as well as Cecil Hawkins, an unrecorded local guitarist.
+While still a teenager he joined his first group, the Val Bennett band before teaming up with artists such as Eric Deans, George Moxy, Joe Harriott and Count Boysie.

-By the fifties, the budding maestro had developed into a proficient Jazz guitarist, and additionally mastered the Hawaiian guitar.
-He is even rumoured to have recorded Hawaiian sounds on wax cylinders before the arrival of Stanley Motta's 78s.
-Another first.
+By the fifties, the budding maestro had developed into a proficient jazz guitarist, while also proving adept at the Hawaiian guitar – legend has it that he played the latter on at least one recording, cut on wax cylinders prior to the arrival of Stanley Motta‘s 78s.

-Around 1959, he joined bass player Cluett Johnson as part of Clue J And His Blues Blasters.
-At the same time as being with the group he recorded several instrumentals for Clement 'Coxson' Dodd at the Jamaican Broadcasting Corporation studios.
-When working at JBC he became the musical director for Ken Khouri's Federal Records, which led to further sessions with Coxsone as well as Prince Buster.
-His first solo recording, 'Shuffling Jug', is widely regarded as one of the first Ska records, although such claims are always contentious.
+Around 1959, he joined bass player Cluett Johnson as part of celebrated instrumental group, Clue J & His Blues Blasters with whom he recorded several tracks for producer, Clement ‘Coxson’ Dodd at the Jamaican Broadcasting Corporation studios.
+His work at JBC led to a poisition of musical director for Ken Khouri‘s Federal Records, which led to further sessions with Coxson and Prince Buster.
+His first solo recording, ‘Shuffling Jug’, is widely regarded as one of the first ska records, although such claims are always contentious.

-Ernest's beautiful, versatile guitar playing ensured that he was in demand as a session musician throughout the Ska era.
-As mentioned earlier it was around this time that he arranged the Wailers first hit, 'It Hurts To Be Alone'.
-This led to his other famous first when he was enrolled as the musical director for Millie Small's international hit, 'My Boy Lollipop' and rarely for the time credited as such.
-During the sixties he recorded a series of highly acclaimed Jazz albums namely, 'Wranglin', 'Guitar In Ernest' and 'Reflections' at the same time as maintaining a Ska and rock steady connection.
-Duke Reid employed Ernest the as musical director at Treasure Isle's recording studio in Bond Street, where he worked for several years.
+Ernest’s beautiful, versatile guitar playing ensured that he was in demand as a session musician throughout the ska era and, as mentioned earlier, it was during this period that he arranged the Wailers‘ first hit, ‘It Hurts To Be Alone’.
+This led to his other famous first when, while in the UK at the behest of Island Records boss, Chris Blackwell, his services were enlisted as the musical director for Millie Small‘s international hit, ‘My Boy Lollipop’ and rarely for the time, was credited as such.
+Around this time, Island also had him record a series of highly acclaimed jazz albums namely, ‘Wranglin’, ‘Guitar In Ernest’ and ‘Reflections’ and once back in Jamaica, he was employed by the legendary Arthur ‘Duke’ Reid to oversee and arrange many of the recordings cut at the producer’s famed Treasure Isle recording studio in Bond Street.

-From the late sixties and all through the seventies he was in demand as a studio musician and arranger for many of the island's top producers, including rising stars such as Lee Perry and Clancy Eccles.
+From the late sixties and all through the seventies he was in demand as a studio musician and arranger for many of the island’s leading producers, including rising stars such as Lee Perry and Clancy Eccles.
 By 1973, his work finally caught the attention of the Jamaican government and he was awarded the Order Of Distinction for his contribution to music.
-He also continued to release solo albums and won critical acclaim for the releases of 'Ranglin Roots' and 'From Kingston JA To Miami USA'.
-Throughout the eighties and nineties the guitar legend spent most of his time on the live circuit, both locally and abroad.
+Throughout this time and over the years that followed, he continued to record numerous solo albums and won critical acclaim for the releases of ‘Ranglin Roots’ and ‘From Kingston JA To Miami USA’, while also demonstrating mis musical prowess on the international live circuit.

-The kudos kept coming and in 1992 he was recognised with a Musgrave medal.
-By 1996, Ernest and the acclaimed pianist, Monty Alexander were the first to have albums issued on Island's Jamaica Jazz label.
-Ernest's album, 'Below The Bassline' featured the guitar virtuoso covering Reggae classics such as, 'King Tubby Meets The Rockers Uptown', 'Congo Man' and 'Satta Massa Gana' in his own inimitable style.
-The success of the album led to the release of the enchanting 'In Search Of The Lost Riddim', which was the first release on the newly formed Palm Pictures label.
-He also recorded with Sly & Robbie, the union spawning 'Memories Of Barber Mack', which combined Jazz, Mento, Reggae and Blues.
-This album led to the equally styled 'E.B. @ Noon', which saw limited issue in 1999 before being re-titled as 'Ska Wey Dat' for Trojan, while 'Modern Answers to Old Problems' followed two years later.
+The kudos kept coming and in 1992 he was recognised with a Musgrave medal, while four years later, his album, ‘Below The Bassline’ for Island’s Jazz jamaica imprint was critically acclaimed around the world.
+The collection featured sublime versions of such reggae standards as ‘King Tubby Meets The Rockers Uptown’, ‘Congo Man’ and ‘Satta Massa Gana’, each recorded in his own inimitable style.
+The success of the album led to the follow-up, ‘In Search Of The Lost Riddim’, which teamed the guitarist with Sly & Robbie, a union that continued with the equally superb, ‘Memories Of Barber Mack’ – a stylish and hugely effective combination of jazz, mento, reggae and blues.
+‘E.B. @ Noon’, later issued by Trojan as ‘Ska Wey Dat’, while ‘Modern Answers to Old Problems’ saw release in 2000.

-Today, he continues to record and tour with great vigour, regularly demonstrating he has lost none of the dexterity that was first illustrated over seven decades ago.
+Today, he continues to record and tour with great vigour, regularly demonstrating he has lost none of the dexterity that was first illustrated over eight decades ago.